nate-maxwell/Lucid/README.md

 all set!

-From here you can adjust any additional settings, although not all of them are read within the pipeline yet (as I said, its still early days.)
+From here you can adjust any additional settings, although not all of them are read within the pipeline yet (as I said, its still early days).